A Tractable Model of Precautionary Reserves,

 A popular interpretation of all these trends is that they reflect precautionary saving against the risks associated with economic globalization.3

-We then present two applications of our framework.
-First, we look at what the model says about the puzzling relation between economic growth and international capital flows (especially the fact that fast-growing developing countries tend to export capital).
-We show that this puzzle can be explained in our framework if the bargain that countries make when they embark on a path of rapid development involves not only a pickup in productivity growth but also an increase in the degree of idiosyncratic risk borne by individuals (like unemployment spells that result in substantial lost wages).
 Second, we use a two-country version of the model to investigate the long-term impact on the United States and the rest of the world if the recent global financial imbalances were to be resorbed by a fall in non-U.S. savings (as some analysts have urged).
 Our model implies that a decrease in the desired level of wealth in the rest of the world has a substantial negative impact on the global capital stock as well as the U.S. (and global) real wage.

 More recently, one strand of the intertemporal literature looks at the effects of aggregate risk on domestic precautionary wealth.
-For example, Durdu, Mendoza, and Terrones (2007) present some estimates of the optimal level of precautionary wealth accumulated by a small open economy in response to business cycle volatility, financial globalization, and the risk of a sudden stop in credit.
-They conclude that these risks are plausible explanations of the observed surge in reserves in emerging market countries.5 Arbatli (2008) argues that precautionary motives associated with the possibility of sudden stops can explain the dynamics of the current account in emerging economy business cycles.
+For example, Durdu, Mendoza, and Terrones (2009) present some estimates of the optimal level of precautionary wealth accumulated by a small open economy in response to business cycle volatility, financial globalization, and the risk of a sudden stop in credit.
+They conclude that these risks are plausible explanations of the observed surge in reserves in emerging market countries.6 Arbatli (2008) argues that precautionary motives associated with the possibility of sudden stops can explain the dynamics of the current account in emerging economy business cycles.
 Fogli and Perri (2006) instead take the perspective of the U.S. and argue that the decrease in its saving rate can be explained partly by the moderation in the volatility of its business cycle.

 2 The Model